 This guide is based off of my personal experiences of commissioning artists on deviantART.
 I hope future art commissioners or artists who take commissions find this information useful.
-I'll try to update this guide once a year and look at the title to see when the last update was.
+I'll try to update this guide once a year.
+Please look at the title to see when this was last revised.

 Table of Contents: